Environmental Health & Safety

 Supervisor / MRU Key Contact: Report the workplace incident into the Workplace Incident Report Form

 EH&S Policies & Procedures

 MRU's commitment to employee health and safety is outlined in our EH&S policy.

 Every employee has a right and responsibility to a healthy and safe workplace.
 Not sure what that means?

-Check out our policies and procedures to find out more.
+Check out our health and safety policies and procedures to find out more.

 As an employee, you have the right to participate in workplace safety.
-We offer a number of trainings for various occupations within MRU, from administrative to trades, and everything in between.
+We offer a number of training courses for various occupations within MRU, from administrative to trades, and everything in between.

 Have you completed the mandatory Safety Orientation, WHMIS 2015, and IT Security Awareness?